Smartling/ios-i18n/README.md

 # Smartling.i18n.framework
 iOS 6+ Plurals Localization Library

+**Note: this library was designed to support plurals in iOS 6.
+As of iOS 7, Apple added support for plurals via string dictionaries.
+New projects should use Apple’s native plural support.
+This library has been deprecated.**

 iOS (pre-iOS 7) localization did not support plural functionality out of the box.
 The **ios-i18n** library was designed to bridge that gap and provide a means for developers to seamlessly integrate plurals into their localized apps across any number of locales.

 As of iOS 7 and Mac OS X 10.9 Mavericks, Foundation has the ability to specify localized strings according to pluralization and grammar rules.
 You can find more about this in the [Handling Noun Plurals and Units of Measurement](https://developer.apple.com/library/ios/documentation/MacOSX/Conceptual/BPInternational/LocalizingYourApp/LocalizingYourApp.html) section of the Internationalization and Localization Guide.